 variable The variable from which the feedback value is taken.
 It should represent a performance or health metric, and is intended to be supplied by the peer in header fields or otherwise.
 The value is assessed at each response from the peer and factored into the rolling average according to inverse and factor settings. inverse If set, the feedback value is interpreted inversely, meaning lower values indicate better performance. factor The factor by which the feedback value is weighted when calculating the average.
 Valid values are integers between 0 and 99.
 By default - 90.
 The average feedback is calculated using the exponential moving average formula.
 The larger is the factor, the less is the average affected by new values; if the factor is set to 90, the result has 90% of the previous value and only 10% of the new value. account Specifies a condition variable that controls which responses should be included in the calculation.
-The average is updated with the feedback value only if the condition variable for the response isn't "" or "0".
-1 Note By default, responses from probes aren't included in the calculation; combining the \$upstream_probe variable with account allows to include these responses or even exclude everything else. lest books Allows no session feedback from the unstream server often the full response has last_byte Allows processing feedback from the upstream server after the full response has been received, instead of just after the header.
+The average is updated with the feedback value only if the condition variable for the response isn't "" or "0". i Note By default, responses from probes aren't included in the calculation; combining the \$upstream_probe variable with account allows to include these responses or even exclude everything else. last_byte Allows processing feedback from the upstream server after the full response has been received, instead of just after the header.